chrisemunt/mg-dbx/README.md

 * Introduce support for direct access to InterSystems SQL and MGSQL.
 * Correct a fault in the InterSystems Cache/IRIS API to globals that resulted in failures - notably in cases where there was a mix of string and numeric data in the global records.

+### v1.3.8 (14 November 2019)

+* Correct a fault in the Global Increment method.
+* Correct a fault that resulted in query.next() and query.previous() loops not terminating properly (with null) under YottaDB.
+This fault affected YottaDB releases after 1.22
+* Modify the version() method so that it returns the version of YottaDB rather than the version of the underlying GT.M engine.